Redesigning how businesses act on their performance with AI coaching

 $19M

-the value of the performance tools to Expedia
+is what these performance tools bring to Expedia

 The problem